 - They have a pair of long, solid, retractile tentacles.

-- Their body is acoelomate and triploblastic, with the outer epidermis, inner gastrodermis, middle jelly-like mesoglea with scattered cells, and muscle fibers.
+- Their body is acoelomate and “diploblastic” having ectoderm and endoderm.
+The body wall has outer epidermis, inner gastrodermis, middle jelly-like mesoglea with scattered cells, and muscle fibers.
+So, Ctenophora may also be considered as “triploblastic”.

 - Their digestive system contains the mouth, stomodaeum, complex gastrovascular canals, and 2 aboral anal pores.